 Today's design inspiration comes from floral grubb.
 Flora's divine vertical succulent gardens leave me SPEECHLESS.
 Apparently as per a previous post, I currently have a thing for all things succulents.
 I love that she is taking the horticulture world into the art realm.
 Her beautiful blog even has DIY instructions and is now over there to the right under my favorites!
 How wonderful would it be to wake up every morning and see that?

 I love all things green.
 Succulent leaves, interesting textures, soft moss.
-I am a professional floral designer who has created a venue to work artistically both with modern dried floral and fresh container plantings and still be home with my little girls.
+I am a professional floral designer who has created a way to work artistically and still be home with my little girls.
 Fresh from the garden state, flores del sol.

 Flower aficionado Christina Moreno is part horticulture expert, part floral designer.
 Her extensive knowledge of the botanical world is evident, from musings on her own botanical finds, to interesting and timely tidbits like the history of the royal wedding bouquet.
 Drawing on her love of all things vintage, Moreno also creates surprisingly modern arrangements made of dried flowers and moss in her Etsy shop. -elle decor.com